Atharva0506/Kanban-Board-Task-Management/README.md

 Kanban Board Task Management is a web application built using Next.js for efficient task tracking and management.
 This Kanban board allows you to organize your tasks into customizable columns, providing a visual representation of your workflow.
 You can easily move tasks between columns, update their status, and collaborate with your team in a streamlined manner.

+## Access the Application

+You can access the live application at [https://kanban-board-task-management-beta.vercel.app/](https://kanban-board-task-management-beta.vercel.app/).

 ### Features

 - **Drag-and-Drop:** Move tasks between columns with a simple drag-and-drop interface.